mattDavo/Lingo/README.md

 # Lingo
 A work in progress Swift Localization Library.
-Lingo will find all localization key-value pairs in `.string_` and put the keys in a easy to access global structure.
+Lingo will find all localization key-value pairs in `.strings` files and put the keys in a easy to access global structure.

 ## Installation
 TODO